 Miguel Regueiro, MD, Chair of Cleveland Clinic’s Department of Gastroenterology, Hepatology and Nutrition, highlights six can’t-miss DDW presentations by our researchers.

-If you’re looking for the latest insights and leading-edge information on IBD, minimally invasive rectal cancer surgery and gastrointestinal endoscopy, you’ll want to attend these upcoming Cleveland Clinic CME events.
+If you’re looking for the latest insights and leading-edge information on IBD and gastrointestinal endoscopy, you’ll want to attend these upcoming Cleveland Clinic CME events.

 Cleveland Clinic colorectal surgeon Amy Lightner, MD, a leading translational researcher and clinical trials director, talks about stem cells’ potential to improve IBD management.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

 A study presented at ACG 2018 today is the first to show endoscopic balloon dilationis most effective in Crohn’s disease patients with fewer strictures.